learningequality/kolibri/docs/manage/_exams.rst

 To create a new exam, follow these steps.

 #.
-Click **New exam** button.
+Click the **New exam** button.
 #.
 Select the content channel from which you wish to select questions for the exam.
 #.
 Click **Create exam** to confirm, or **Cancel** to exit the confirmation window.
 #.
-Fill in the field for exam title.
+Fill in the field for the exam title.
 #.
-Fill in the field for number of questions you want exam to contain.
+Fill in the field for number of questions you want the exam to contain.
 #.
-Navigate through the topic tree and select checkboxes of those exercises you want to include in the exam.
+Navigate through the topic tree and activate checkboxes of those exercises you want to include in the exam.

     .. image:: img/add-content-exam.png
       :alt: add content to your exam